-Best Night Vision Scopes under $1000: Affordable but Capable
+Best Night Vision Scope Under $1000: Affordable but Capable

 Night Vision vs. Thermal

-A comparison between night vision and thermal scopes is often necessary when choosing the right scope for your needs.
-While both types are designed to improve shooting accuracy and target identification, they differ in how they achieve this goal.
+Okay, so both of these scopes are designed to improve shooting accuracy and target identification, but they differ in how they achieve this goal.
 Night vision scopes amplify light to produce visible images in low-light conditions, whereas thermal scopes detect infrared radiation emitted by objects, enabling visibility in both day and night.

 The main differences between night vision and thermal scopes are: